Hashtag Web3 Logo

 Full Code Review

-Scope: Comprehensive line-by-line review of all contract code.
+• Scope: Full line-by-line review of all contract code.

-Best For: Protocols handling large amounts of capital, novel mechanisms.
+• Best For: Protocols handling large amounts of capital or novel mechanisms.

-Limitations: Manual review is time-consuming, auditors may miss subtle issues.
+• Limitations: Manual review is time-consuming, and auditors may miss subtle issues.

 Formal Verification

-2. Use theorem provers (Coq, Isabelle, Z3) to verify code matches spec
+2. Use theorem provers (Coq, Isabelle, Z3) to verify code matches specifications.

-Advantage: If verification succeeds, you have mathematical proof of correctness (not just absence of found bugs).
+• Advantage: If verification succeeds, you have mathematical proof of correctness.

 Automated Analysis

-Disadvantages: Misses complex logic flaws, high false positive rate.
+• Disadvantages: Misses complex logic flaws and has a high false positive rate.

-Best For: Initial quick checks, CI/CD pipelines, complementing manual audits.
+• Best For: Initial quick checks, CI/CD pipelines, and complementing manual audits.

 Bug Bounties

-1. Deploy contract to testnet with bounty program
+1. Deploy contract to testnet with a bounty program.

-Best For: Ongoing security, incentivizing researcher participation, high-visibility protocols.
+• Best For: Ongoing security and incentivizing researcher participation.

 Common Smart Contract Vulnerabilities